Our latest news now appears under that heading above

-Next meeting – August 16th at 7.30 pm at “the Loft” beside the Vicarage, Ottery St Mary when we will be finalising the details of our Fundraising Campaign to raise £100,000 for a bronze life size sculpture of Samuel Taylor Coleridge in St Mary’s churchyard.
+The CMT meeting on August 16th, 2017 was held at “the Loft” beside the Vicarage, Ottery St Mary.
+We discussed the details of our Coleridge Weekend and Fundraising Campaign ideas to raise £100,000 for a bronze life size sculpture of Samuel Taylor Coleridge in St Mary’s churchyard.

 The date of the launch of our Fundraising Campaign will be Friday, 20th October at 7.00 pm at St Mary’s church when Dr Sandra Tuppen, Lead Curator, Modern Archives and Manuscripts 1601-1850 from The British Library will be giving a presentation.